Share this Collection

 I felt like a fish swimming in a new part of the ocean, unable to recognise the seaweed. (p.26)

-I am feeling wordless.
+“I am feeling wordless.
 I call it wu yu.
-It’s like I have lost my language […] Why lost?
-If you have really lost one language, aren’t you gaining another? (p.43)
+It’s like I have lost my language.”

-When Chinese terms find no translation into English, she exposes the limits of what can be imagined and perhaps even lived in the English speaking world.
-Her attention to the gender of nouns, absent in Chinese, – mother tongue as opposed to fatherland for instance – spotlights some largely unquestioned associations.
-Xiaolu Guo herself started writing in “broken” English as she puts it shortly after arriving in Europe around the age of 30.
-I find it curious to think of language as being “broken”.
-Is it something that can or can’t be fixed?
-We would not speak of a young child with a limited command of their native language.
-When they go to Italy, it’s the very nature of language in different cultures that asserts its boundaries:
+Xiaolu Guo herself started writing in “broken” English as she puts it shortly after arriving in Europe in her early thirties.
+I find it curious to think of language as “broken”.
+Is it something that can or should be fixed?
+We would not speak of a young child with a limited command of their native language as speaking in a ‘broken’ manner.

-In counterpoint to her emphasis on the intellectual mind, the novel is very sensual.
-Wordless at times, she is feeling her way around.
-Feeling where home
+In counterpoint to the narrator’s initial emphasis on the intellect, the novel is very sensual.
+Wordless at times, she feels her way around her foreign environment.
+She is feeling for where her new home might be.
+In London, Germany or in China.
+In a flat, a house or a houseboat.

-As I originally thought about it, doing a PhD was a way of finding a place in the real world – with a set of specialist vocabularies and methods I would have more chance to compete: but I didn’t find myself engages in most of my seminars, nor was I inspired by talking to my supervisor: Why was that?
+As I originally thought about it, doing a PhD was a way of finding a place in the real world — with a set of specialist vocabularies and methods I would have more chance to compete: but I didn’t find myself engaged in most of my seminars, nor was I inspired by talking to my supervisor: Why was that?
 I asked myself.
-Perhaps I didn’t find anything real in that environment. (p..57)
+Perhaps I didn’t find anything real in that environment. (p.57)